AsterAether/CharacterCustomizer/config_values.md

 * **AcridLevelMaxShield:** Acrid: The max shield per level your survivor gets
 * **AcridLevelMoveSpeed:** Acrid: The move speed per level your survivor gets
 * **AcridLevelRegen:** Acrid: The regen per level your survivor gets.
-* **BiteBaseMaxStock:** Bite: Maximum number of charges this skill can carry.
-* **BiteBaseRechargeInterval:** Bite: How long it takes for this skill to recharge after being used.
-* **BiteBeginSkillCooldownOnSkillEnd:** Bite: Whether or not the cooldown waits until it leaves the set state
-* **BiteCanceledFromSprinting:** Bite: Sprinting will actively cancel this ability.
-* **BiteIsBullets:** Bite: Whether or not it has bullet reload behavior
-* **BiteIsCombatSkill:** Bite: Whether or not this is considered a combat skill.
-* **BiteMustKeyPress:** Bite: The skill can't be activated if the key is held.
-* **BiteNoSprint:** Bite: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **BiteRechargeStock:** Bite: How much stock to restore on a recharge.
-* **BiteRequiredStock:** Bite: How much stock is required to activate this skill.
-* **BiteShootDelay:** Bite: Time between bullets for bullet-style weapons
-* **BiteStockToConsume:** Bite: How much stock to deduct when the skill is activated.
 * **BlightBaseMaxStock:** Blight: Maximum number of charges this skill can carry.
 * **BlightBaseRechargeInterval:** Blight: How long it takes for this skill to recharge after being used.
 * **BlightBeginSkillCooldownOnSkillEnd:** Blight: Whether or not the cooldown waits until it leaves the set state